doyleLai/Arduino-DCC-Station/README.md

 If you use a non-isolated oscilloscope to measure the Arduino or the motor driver's output pulses, attach the probe tip only.
 Never connect the ground lead of a non-isolated oscilloscope to any signal pin.

+## How to use it
+1. Download and unzip the project.
+2. Open the folder "Arduino-DCC-Station" with Arduino IDE.
+3. Upload the program to your board.
+4. Wire the hardware.
+Make sure you have used an external power source to power the motor driver.
+5. Connect to the USB Serial port of the Arduino.
+6. Send control messages (see below) and enjoy!

 ## Control Messages
 The program continuously reads control messages from the USB serial port and generates corresponding DCC signals.
 The states of locomotives, including the direction, speed step and function ON/OFFs of F0-F20 (F0 refers to headlight), are stored in the SRAM so the system can re-generate DCC messages for all locomotives periodically without the need of repeating control messages.